 Frequently Asked Questions

-Begin teaching math with dice by rolling and chatting about the total amount of dots.
+Begin teaching math with dice by rolling and chatting about the number of dots.
 I also like making a DIY board game to help build number sense and recognition.

 Dice is a great way to bring more learning into play.
 Use dice with toddlers and preschoolers to introduce and practice numbers 1-6.
 Next, add another die to practice adding.